 If it’s either of those two, then it’s probably not right for you or your brand.
 You’ve lost your voice.

 There are so many big brands trying hard to fake authenticity.
 The advantage that smaller brands tend to have is that they are closer to their own truth, their own authentic story.
 But sometimes they think they have to act like the big boys.

 Tell your story, your way, and never apologise for that.
 Your voice, your story.

 My thanks to Aaron, one of the co-founders of Shear & Shine, for allowing me to share this part of the conversation we had.
 I think this is a great brand, with a great story, and Aaron has that overused word for his business: passion.
 And that, as so many would agree, isn’t something you can fake in any walk of life.

-We talked about how clients coming into the barber shop would experience the brand.
-A key part of the black community, I love how barber shops are described in this article over on Huck.
+We talked about how clients coming into the barber shop would experience the brand, particularly with the barber shop being a key part of the black community.
 My own experience is purely limited to watching Desmond’s.
 I did, however, know that the way the values page has been written doesn’t tap into the energy, the community of these places, not to mention the comedy, debate and friendship.
 Just from the conversation with Aaron, you could tell it had not captured the energy he brings to that brand.

 I imagine that not many of Aaron’s customers will recognise the same place in the values page.
 Yet undoubtedly for regulars, it has a value beyond just a place to get a haircut.
 And that’s what should be coming across in everything that Shear & Shine do.

 When we were talking, it reminded me of something David Hieatt said last year, about not hiring someone else to do your writing.
 When I see things like this, I can understand his perspective.

 If you’re wondering if your content is really on brand, then I really would try the reading out loud exercise, or get a very honest friend to read it.
 Not everyone gets to hear your brand story directly from you, so ensure that every bit of content sounds like you telling your story.